 Once the cashews are toasty, add the peanut oil, turn the heat up a bit, add the ginger, garlic and chili peppers, and stir until garlic and ginger turn golden and fragrant.
 Add salt, sugar and soy.
 Once incorporated, turn heat off, sprinkle with scallions and sesame seeds and serve immediately.

-2 T finely minced ginger
+2 Tablespoon finely minced ginger

-2 T minced garlic – 5-6 cloves
+2 Tablespoon minced garlic – 5-6 cloves

 8 dry red Thai chilies or chili flakes to taste

-1 tsp soy sauce
+1 tsp soy sauce or GF alternative

-½ tsp sugar
+½ tsp salt

-1 T toasted sesame seeds
+1 Tablespoon toasted sesame seeds

 Heat a wok over medium heat.
 Add cashews and toast, stirring constantly for 5 minutes, turning heat down if necessary, until all sides are toasted, careful to not burn.
 A little char is good, but do not burn.
 Add peanut oil, turn heat up a bit, add ginger and garlic and sauté constantly 1-2 more minutes, until garlic and ginger are fragrant and just golden.
 Add chilies, soy sauce and a generous three finger pinch of sugar and salt.
 When sugar and salt dissolve, remove from heat, toss with toasted sesame seeds and scallions, adding some more salt if you like.
 Serve warm.

-Prep time: Cook time: Total time: Yield: serves 4-6
+Prep time: 10 mins Cook time: 10 mins Total time: 20 mins Yield: serves 4-6